We equip Christians to start these expressions of church among the many segments, neighborhoods, and people groups of society.

 His twenty-five plus years of ministry have included missionary service in Venezuela and Nigeria.
 He is a graduate of Samford University in Birmingham, Alabama and earned the Master of Divinity and Doctor of Philosophy degrees from the Southern Baptist Theological Seminary in Louisville, Kentucky.He is the author of Directionally Challenged (2007), Tough Calls (2008), and From the Steeple to the Street (Seedbed 2016).Travis and his wife, Keri, have three adult children.

-Gannon serves as Director of Ministry Formation, developing our cross denominational networks and The Amore Project.
-He also helps lead our communications efforts producing video stories and other content.
+Gannon serves as Director of Ministry Formation, developing our cross denominational networks, The Amore Project and the Ananias Project.
+He also coordinates the Fresh Expressions efforts of the Baptist General Association of Virginia, an association of 1400 churches in Virginia and 16 other states.

 He earned the Bachelor of Arts Degree from Baylor University and the Master of Divinity degree from Duke University.
 Prior to entering seminary, Gannon worked as a legislative aide in the U.S. Senate and as a public affairs officer in the anti-human trafficking office at the U.S. State Department.
 He has served in various roles at several churches, Baptist, Presbyterian, and Anglican.